 If you are in a hole, stop digging.
 Please don’t borrow more money.
 Instead, start paying down debt.
 You will never be free if you have debt.
 Your lender owns you.

 Not only should you pay down debt, you should start regularly investing your cash flow as well.
 Check out my FS-DAIR model to figure out how much debt to pay down and invest.
 Ideally, you should be doing both and be debt-free by the time you retire.

 If you want a better alternative to Upstart, try Credible instead.
-They offer lower personal loan rates.
-Credible has various pre-qualified lenders compete for your business so you can get the best rate possible.
-Credible’s personal rates start at 4.99% and its lenders will lend you up to $100,000.
+They offer consistently lower personal loan rates.
+Credible has various pre-qualified lenders competing for your business so you can get the best rate possible.
+Credible’s personal rates start competitively low and its lenders can lend up to $100,000 per individual.